Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A senior managing director who focuses primarily on development, engineering, and research issues.
+a senior managing director who focuses primarily on development, engineering, and research issues

 USA